Skip to content

 Key features

-• Built-in envelopes to unwrap, extend, and validate popular event sources payloads
+• Parse and validate Lambda event payloads

 Getting started